ajunx8/project0/README.md

 ## Room for Improvement

 Room for improvement:
+- draw line to show a win
 - allow players to customize their tokens (X, O, name, picture)
-- add entrance animations for X and O
 - use local storage to persist data locally to allow games to continue after page refresh or loss of internet connectivity.
 - support custom board sizes.
 (4x4, 5x5, 6x6)
 - support networked multiplayer
-- create AI opponent.
+- create AI opponent

-To do:
-- draw line to show a win
-- allow players a choice of symbol
+- allow players to type in co-ordinates

 ## Acknowledgements